gittyeric/gen-lock/README.md

 When handling a Recovery Op in promise().recover(), your handler _must_ call and return one of the following to guarantee your promise() will complete:

 ```
-resume: (newAquireOptions) => ResumeOp, Wait to re-aquire the lock and resume where at the yield the cancelled Transaction
-left off at!
-Uses either newAquireOptions or leaving empty to use the previous aquireOptions
+resume: (newAquireOptions) => ResumeOp, Wait to re-aquire the lock and resume the transaction starting from it's last yield statement!
+Uses either newAquireOptions or leave empty to use the previous aquireOptions

 restart: (newAquireOptions) => RestartOp, Wait to re-aquire the lock and re-run the cancelled Transaction from the start.
 Uses either newAquireOptions or leave empty to use the previous aquireOptions.